2016 Torneo Descentralizado: Third place play-off

 The two losing semi-finalists will play in a match to determine the third place team of the season.

 Universitario won the third place play-off and qualified for the 2017 Copa Libertadores Second Stage.
 Municipal qualified for 2017 Copa Libertadores First Stage.

 Finals

 The two winning semi-finalists will contest the finals.

 Sporting Cristal and Melgar qualified to the 2017 Copa Libertadores Group stage.

+Sporting Cristal won on away goals.